johanbuys/snake_grid_shaders/README.md

-#SNAKE!
+# SNAKE

+Experimental 2d game engine using a grid based renderer.

+*Ideas

-Experimental 2d games engin using a grid to render.
-Start of a fantasy console maybe.
+ -Start of a fantasy console maybe.
 Duktape as engine to make games with JS.

-a place to play with Shaders.
+ -a place to play with Shaders.

 Plus its a snake game.